Yodha-Sudarsi/Practice-Open-Source/README.md

 **4. Raise a Pull Request:**

 - Click `Pull Requests` option in your forked repository (which is the third option at the top of this page after the options `Code` and `Issues`).
 - Click the green New Pull Request button.
-This will prep the new pull request for you by auto-filling the base repository: base with 'GssocCommunity: main' AND auto-filling your head repository: compare with your repository: main
+This will prep the new pull request for you by auto-filling the base repository.
 - Click on your head repository's `compare` dropdown, and switch branches from your 'main' branch to `<new branch name>`.
 - Finally, click the green `Create Pull Request` button.
 Great job!
 You did it!